alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

      Expand-Archive C:/Scripts/nps/SHM_NPS.zip -DestinationPath C:\Scripts\ -Force
      cd c:\scripts
      ./Prepare_NPS_Server.ps1
-     ```
+     ``` -->

 ### Configure NPS server to log to text file

+1. Connect to the NPS Server VM using Microsoft Remote desktop, using the same procedure as for SHMDC1/SHMDC2, but using the private IP address for SHMNPS VM, which is found in the `RG_SHM_NPS` resource group.
+   - **NOTE:** The Username and Password is the same as for SHMDC1 and SHMDC2, but you must log in as a **domain** user rather than a local user (i.e. use `dsgadmin@<custom domain>` rather than just `dsgadmin`).
-1. On the NPS VM open the "Network Policy Server" desktop app
+2. In Server Manager select "Tools -> Network Policy Server" (or open the "Network Policy Server" desktop app directly)
-2. Click on "Accounting"
+3. Click on "Accounting"
-3. Select "Configure Accounting"
+4. Select "Configure Accounting"
-4. Click "Next" -> "Log to text file on the local computer" then click "Next" -> "Next" -> "Next" -> "Close"
+5. Click "Next" -> "Log to text file on the local computer" then click "Next" -> "Next" -> "Next" -> "Close"
-5. In the "Log file properties" section, click "Change log file properties"
+6. In the "Log file properties" section, click "Change log file properties"
-6. On the "Log file" tab, select "Daily" under "Create a new log file"
+7. On the "Log file" tab, select "Daily" under "Create a new log file"
-7. Click "Ok"
+8. Click "Ok"

 ### Add NPS policy to allow connections

-- In Server Manager select "Tools -> Network Policy Server"
+1. In Server Manager select "Tools -> Network Policy Server" (or open the "Network Policy Server" desktop app directly)
-- Expand "NPS (Local)" and then "Policies" and select "Network policies"
+2. Expand "NPS (Local)" and then "Policies" and select "Network policies"
-- Right click on "Network policies" and select "New"
+3. Right click on "Network policies" and select "New"
    - Set the policy name to "RDG_CAP" and click "Next"
    - Click "Add" to add a restriction
    - Select "Day and Time Restrictions" and click "Add"
    - Select "Permitted" (the whole weekly calendar should turn blue) and click "OK" then "Next"
    - On the next screen click "Next", leaving "Access granted checked"
    - On the "Configure authentication methods" screen, check the "Allow clients to connect without negotiating a connection method" checkbox then click "Next".
-Click "No" on the "Connection Request Policy" pop up.
+   - Click "No" on the "Connection Request Policy" pop up.
    - On the "Configure constraints" screen click "Next"
-   - On the "Configure settings" screen, clcik "Next"
+   - On the "Configure settings" screen, click "Next"
    - On the "Completing network policy" screen click "Finish"

 **NOTE:** If this policy is not present, then users will not be prompted for MFA when launching an RDS app.